 Orthopaedic Research Institute

-The funding secured through Dorset LEP has also been invested in equipment for muscle testing (Primus RS), joint angle measurement, muscle force testing as well as models of hips for demonstrations and video recording equipment.
+- Primus RS equipment for muscle testing, joint angle measurement, muscle force testing as well as models of hips for demonstrations and video recording equipment

-- virtual reality arthroscopy (a VR training system for hip arthroscopy based on virtual reality VR techniques).
-BUORI will be the only place in the world to offer this type of keyhole surgery training.
+- Virtual reality arthroscopy (a VR training system for hip arthroscopy based on virtual reality VR techniques).
+BUORI is the only place in the world to offer this type of keyhole surgery training

-- virtual reality – TKR (a VR training system for total knee replacement).
-BUORI will be the first centre in Europe to offer this facility.
+- TKR (a VR training system for total knee replacement).
+BUORI is the first centre in Europe to offer this facility.

 Watch a video about BUORI’s new GRAIL and virtual reality training equipment here.